Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 Tested up to: 3.9.1
 Stable tag: 2.0.1

-A simple YouTube shortcode with several options & general improvement over the default one of Wordpress.
+A quick & simple way to include YouTube videos in your Wordpress posts with a neat centralized options panel to manage the player's output.

 == Description ==